Tourism Industry Sets To Take Off After Govt Embraces Digitization - UrduPoint

 Tourism Industry Sets To Take Off After Govt Embraces Digitization

-The tourism industry has tremendous potential to significantly contribute to national economy, which is not only identified by the Pakistan Tehreek i-Insaf (PTI) government but also endorsed by international experts at different level

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2020 ) :The tourism industry has tremendous potential to significantly contribute to national economy, which is not only identified by the Pakistan Tehreek i-Insaf (PTI) government but also endorsed by international experts at different level.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2020 ) :The tourism industry has tremendous potential to significantly contribute to national economy, which is not only identified by the Pakistan Tehreek–i-Insaf (PTI) government but also endorsed by international experts and at different level.

 Unlike its predecessors, the incumbent government has taken lead in embracing digital media to project the country's true tourism potential at national and international levels by adopting effective and open policies in this sector.

+Apart from domestic tourism, the inbound tourism may also surge in the current year as the countries like France, Germany and the United Kingdom have also eased travel advisories for their residents, intending to visit Pakistan.

-"The credit of restoring the status of Pakistan as best tourism destination at international horizon definitely goes to the PTI government," an official in the Khyber Pakhtunkhwa's ministry of tourism, sports and culture told APP on Monday.
+"The credit of restoring the status of Pakistan as best tourism destination at international horizon definitely goes to the PTI government," an official in the Khyber Pakhtunkhwa's ministry of tourism, sports and culture told APP.

 The official said soon after coming into the power, the provincial government introduced a tourism digital media strategy to harness the digital media for attracting the local and foreign tourists to the country's tourist resorts.